Enter your golf scores, and view your annual summary, in this free Excel workbook. There are single-player and multi-player versions of the workbook.

 Enter your golf scores in this Excel workbook, for each round of golf that you play during the year.

-Excel will calculate the totals for front 9 and back 9 holes, and the total score.
+Microsoft Excel will calculate the totals for front 9 and back 9 holes, and the total score.
 Then, based on your handicap, a net score is calculated.

 On the Summary sheet, your overall results for the year are shown.